Medium

 About this work

 Richard Staunton Cahill was born in County Clare, Ireland, and trained at the Royal Hibernian Academy’s school in Dublin.
 Cahill moved to London in the 1860s, and he exhibited paintings in both London and Dublin throughout his career.
-A supporter of various social causes, Cahill protested in 1883 against the intrusion of the railway and roads into England’s scenic Lake District.
+A supporter of various social causes, in 1882 Cahill protested the intrusion of the railway and roads into England’s scenic Lake District.
 In this painting, he depicts a Mrs Smith delivering ‘A Lecture on Women’s Rights’ in Cockermouth, Cumbria, in the north-west of England.
-Mrs Smith is probably Mary Smith, who was the honorary secretary of the Carlisle branch of the National Society for Women’s Suffrage
+Mrs Smith is probably Mary Smith, the honorary secretary of the Carlisle branch of the National Society for Women’s Suffrage.

 Place/s of Execution